 MARINATED SALMON APPLE SALAD WITH HOMEMADE SESAME VINAIGRETTE is a fresh and easy dinner solution perfect year round.
 Made with wild caught salmon and set on a bed of fresh crunchy greens, creamy avocado, sweet apples, juicy tomatoes, and hazelnuts, there’s a little something for everyone in this easy healthy Salmon Apple Salad.

-Salmon Salads are a favorite here on The Forked Spoon and include this Citrus Smoked Salmon Salad with Sweet Orange Mustard Vinaigrette, Asparagus and Avocado Potato Salad with Poached Egg and Salmon, and Teriyaki Salmon Salad with Strawberry Vinaigrette.
+Salmon Salads are a favorite here on The Forked Spoon and include this Citrus Smoked Salmon Salad with Sweet Orange Mustard Vinaigrette, and Asparagus and Avocado Potato Salad with Poached Egg and Salmon.

 Whenever I feel the need to press the reset button on my diet I’ll usually make and eat salads for a few days.
 Originally terrified of making salads at home with my own ingredients, I have learned over the years that homemade salads are healthier, tastier, and fresher than anything you will ever get from a restaurant.
 I have also discovered that salmon is one of my favorite salad toppers and this Marinated Salmon Apple Salad is no exception.